 Deidre’s music is contemporary country that is highly influenced with a bluesy-pop/rock fusion.
-She has co-written five out of the six songs from her first Nashville-produced six song EP, “DALLAS.”
-She has the persistence, determination and energy to power a Ferrari, where the fuel that burns full throttle is ignited by the heat of a creative mind, a riveting voice, and a tireless work ethic.
-Deidre has the undeniable ability to connect with her audience, but perhaps her greatest strength is her belief in herself.
-It is that belief, in fact, that she shines both in her writing and her performances.
+She has co-written five out of the six songs from her first Nashville-produced six song EP, ‘Dallas.’
+She has the undeniable ability to connect with her audience, but her greatest strength is her belief in herself.
+It is that belief that exudes through, not only her writing, but her live performances.

-Deidre knew Nashville was the end goal, but it was the “how and when” that would soon be determined.
-She went on to college, but her heart was in writing and putting together her live shows, taking vocal cues from music’s biggest vocalists like Whitney Houston, Patsy Cline, Martina McBride and Miranda Lambert, and mastering performance skills through careful study of videos from Cher, Madonna, Shania Twain and Reba.
+Although born and raised in Texas, she knew Nashville was the end goal, but it was the “how and when” that would soon be determined.
+She went on to college, but her heart was in writing and putting together her live shows, taking vocal cues from music’s biggest vocalists like Whitney Houston, Patsy Cline, Martina McBride and Miranda Lambert, Linda Ronstadt, Bonnie Raitt and mastering performance skills through careful study of videos from Cher, Madonna, Shania Twain and Reba.

 In 2013 as one of five National finalists in the Texaco Country Showdown, Deidre landed on the Ryman Auditorium stage.

 Ultimately, Deidre made the move to Music City in the summer of 2015, immersing herself in the town’s talent pool and setting up co-writes.
-Through Ron Grimes, Deidre met Nashville producer, Jacob Rice, who has produced all of her new songs to date.
+She already knew Nashville producer, Jacob Rice, who produced all of her songs from the ‘Dallas’ EP.
 Despite much talent-driven success, Deidre’s work ethic, fearlessness and belief in herself remain some of her most powerful attributes.

 “Miranda Lambert is the perfect example.
-She came in third in Nashville Star, moved home, got herself a game plan, got her business together and came back to Nashville to pitch her material – which again, is a vulnerable place to be.
+She works hard.
+She came in third in Nashville Star, moved home, wrote song after song, got herself a game plan, got her business together and came back to Nashville to pitch her material – which again, is a vulnerable place to be.
 She has never been afraid to put herself out there, stay reinvent, stay fresh for her audience...
-In many respects, I’m much the same.
+In a lot of ways I’m much the same.
 I understand that success as a touring artist doesn’t happen overnight – This is why I work so hard at it every day.
 But I choose to believe it will happen.”
-(Deidre Thornell)